AmmarMian/qanat/docsrc/tutorials/basics/gettingstarted.rst

 Running the experiment
 ----------------------

-Let us run the experiment agin with the same parameters but by using qanat thanks to the ``qanat experiment run`` command:
+Let us run the experiment again with the same parameters but by using Qanat thanks to the ``qanat experiment run`` command:

 .. code-block:: bash